 Looking to start your WordPress journey and feeling quite perplexed?
 Do you want to run a blog, business website or creative portfolio on the most popular content management platform in the world?
-Everything is possible, but the learning curve for WordPress beginners may be steep.
-The first confusion starts with the wp.org or wp.com puzzle… So we are here to give you some directions.
+Everything is possible, in case you use these beginner WordPress resources, which help you to avoid the first confusion that starts with the wp.org or wp.com puzzle… So we are here to give you some directions.

 In this article, we’ll try to help you find the most suitable ways to befriend with WordPress so you can either manage everything yourself or outsource the most complicated tasks.
 Without any further ado, let’s start.